 When we were young children, we looked to our parents to tell us right from wrong, to make decisions for us and to protect us.
-As we became young adults, our relationship to our parents became different.
-We still turned to our parents, but more for guidance and support.
-Never did we imagine or expect that one day we would be the parent to our parent.
-When did it happen?
-When was the shift?
+As we became young adults, our relationships with our parents changed.
+We still turned to them often, but more for guidance and support.
+Never did we imagine or expect that one day we would be caring for Mom and/or Dad.
 Now we are the ones in the “worry seat.”

 “I’m so worried about my mom living alone.
 She keeps falling.”